Alastair Cook: 2009: West Indies and Australia

 After India, England toured the West Indies under the new captaincy of Andrew Strauss after Pietersen's brief tenure ended in controversy.
 Cook was shown still to have the selectors' confidence despite his lack of centuries when he was given the unofficial vice-captaincy before the tour began.
 The title gave him a boost: he went on to score two fifties in the first warm-up match, retiring out in the second innings but contrasted that with a duck in the next tour match.
 Similarly, in the First Test he scored four and another duck.

 After the third Test was abandoned due to the poor quality of the surface, Cook was again beleaguered by his perennial problem: he scored two half centuries against opening partner Strauss's 169.
 He seemed to have put it behind him in the first innings of the next Test, however, as he and Strauss put on a record opening stand of 229.
 Strauss was bowled first for 169 as Cook reached the nineties but fell shortly thereafter for 94.
 After two days' batting on a benign pitch, the West Indies declared on 749 for nine in response to England's 600 for six.
 Put back in with one day to spare, Strauss fell for 33, but, after 38 innings' and fifteen months' waiting, Cook finally arrived at his eighth Test century, and went on to pass his highest score with an unbeaten 139 before play ended in a draw.
 During this innings, Cook also became the youngest Englishman to pass 3,000 Test runs.

 England returned home, only to face the West Indies once more.
-The Second Test took the sides to the Riverside in Durham where, on a benign surface, Cook battled through the first day.
+The Second Test took the teams to the Riverside in Durham where, on a benign surface, Cook battled through the first day.
 After Strauss fell in the morning session, Cook began a partnership with Ravi Bopara, who had recently been promoted to third in the batting order.
 Over the first day, the two navigated a slow partnership, both strike rates remaining under 55, but, once Cook reached his ninth Test century, Bopara matched it with his own, culminating in a 213-run partnership at Bopara's fall in the closing overs of the day; Cook ended unbeaten on 126.
 After the second day of play was completely washed out, Cook recorded his first Test 150 and subsequently his then-highest score of 160.
 Omitted from the World Twenty20 competition, Cook returned to Essex for two moderate county matches but impressive Twenty20 games.